visualia/visualia/docs/components/v-svg.md

 # v-svg

-`<v-svg>` is a thin wrapper component on top of `<svg>` element, providing quality-of-life enhancements for SVG: mobile support, content padding, content centering, and download functionality.
+`<v-svg>` is a thin wrapper component on top of the `<svg>` element, providing quality-of-life enhancements for SVG: mobile support, content padding, content centering, and download functionality.

 #### Mobile support